 Responsibilities specific to testing and validating Market Participant’s systems and processes are contained in this section.
 The following responsibilities shall be met before a Market Participant receives certification that its systems are ready to go into production with its trading partners.

-Flight Breakdown
+Flight Breakdown:

 Prior to Testing

 Competitive Retailer

 Implement a dedicated test system that closely resembles production.
 Receive, review, and load the test ESI IDs and associated zip codes from TDSP.